 Secretary General

-Role of the Secretary General
+Head of the General Secretariat

 Current Secretary General - Jürgen Stock